Network security issues

 If your staff need to access the network while off-site, consider a virtual private network.
 This creates a secure link and protects information sent and received.
 Find out more about advanced computer networks: intranets, extranets and VPNs.

 Whichever technology solution you select, security should be a priority.
-If you're unsure how to proceed, seek expert advice from your internet service provider, system provider, installer or an adviser.
+If you're unsure how to proceed, seek expert advice from your internet service provider, system provider, installer or adviser.
 You may also want to read more about cyber security for business.